Brilliant, Persistent Winter Berries on Shrubs and Trees Provide Color and Beauty in the Garden.

 Ligustrum japonicum, Japanese privet,Zones 7-10—shrub, small black fruits persist through winter

-Myrica cerifera, wax myrtle, Zones 7-11—shrub or small tree, the bayberry of the South, small grayish waxy fruits persist until birds eat them.
+Morella cerifera, wax myrtle, Zones 7-11.
+Evergreen shrub or small tree, the bayberry of the South, small grayish waxy fruits persist until birds eat them.
 I have seen a flock of cedar waxwings strip a shrub no time!
+Also known as Myrica cerifera.

 Nandina domestica, nandina, Zones 6-9—shrub, produces large, showy, heavy panicles of berries that persist through winter.
-Great to have for Christmas decorations.
+Great to have for Christmas decorations, however, can be invasive in some areas.

 Nandina domesticaNandina domestica